enceladus-rex/webauthn-rp/docs/source/getting-started/main-concepts.rst

   Party that the user controls the credential private key associated with a previously-registered public key credential (see Registration).
 Note that this includes a test of user presence or user verification.
-* `Public Key Credential` - Generically, a credential is data one entity presents to another in order to authenticate the former to the latter.
-The term public key credential refers to one of: a public key credential source, the possibly-attested credential public key corresponding to a public key credential source, or an authentication assertion.
-Which one is generally determined by context.

 Challenge and Response
 ----------------------